 What is drearier than sleepless nights?
 Heavy eyelids, lifeless eyes stare into the nothingness.
 Eyes burn, scream.
 You lie there paralyzed, cold like a cadaver, while your mind wanders about a thousand places.
 Labored breaths, palpitation.
 Darkness thickens.
 Silence falls.
 You hear the dripping sound.
 Somewhere in the house a tap drips.
 Drops of water hit the sink in a peculiar pattern—one drop, three drops, water accumulates, three drops, one drop, four drops.
 Something is strangely familiar about this.
 You try to decipher it.
 You try to focus, dripping sound reverberates in the back of your head.
-Then, as the clock strikes 3, these nights conjure up the demons of past and future to haunt us.
+Then, as the clock strikes 3, these nights conjure up the demons of past and future to haunt you.

 These demons delve deeper, through your subconscious into the unconscious.
 They break into the vault of repression and release unpleasant memories.
 Memories of lost time—how you could have achieved the things you always wanted to, how you could have been something you always wanted to be, how you could have done something worth your while; that lost friendship—you did not accept your fault then nor do you want to accept it today.
 Over building bridges you always have chosen feeding your ego; a face once so pretty, now the harbinger of sadness, flashes in front of your eyes and you relive heartbreak for the umpteenth time; those faces which you have scarred for life by knowing so little about your own self, their paintings hang on your mind’s walls to constantly remind you of your blatant acts.

 The rate of dripping lowers, the sound of drops hitting the sink grows stronger.
 Your mind comes to present for a fleeting moment just to be lost again.
 You know these demons play hide and seek with your mind.